LSeu-994/LSeu/README.md

 - 🔭 I’m currently working on Cortical development
-- 👯 I’m looking to collaborate on Cell segmentation and 3D rendered Brains
+- 👯 I’m looking to collaborate on Cell segmentation and 3D rendered data